asavinov/intelligent-trading-bot/README.txt

 #### Generate feature matrix

-The goal here is to load source (kline) data, generate dervied features and labels, and store the result in output file.
+The goal here is to load source (kline) data, generate derived features and labels, and store the result in output file.
 The output is supposed to be used for other procedures like training prediction models.

 Execute from project root: